 Recommended Readings

-- The Early Intervention Guidebook for Families and Professionals (2010) by Bonnie Keilty, Teachers College Press.
+- The Early Intervention Guidebook for Families and Professionals, 2nd edition (2016) by Bonnie Keilty, Teachers College Press.
+IBSN-13: 978-0807757734

 - This book includes information, strategies, and resources to promote the family professional partnership.
-There is a section on service coordination that includes service coordination tasks, expectations and checklists.
+There is a section on service coordination that includes service coordination tasks, expectations, and checklists.

 - Working with Families of Young Children with Special Needs (2010) by R.A.
 McWilliam, The Guilford Press.
+ISBN-13: 978-1606235393

 - This book promotes the most advanced thinking about appropriate methods of working with families of young children with disabilities.
 It includes an entire chapter on service coordination written by Mary Beth Bruder.

-- Seven Essentials for Family-Professional Partnerships in Early Intervention by Bonnie Keilty, Teachers College Press.
+- Seven Essentials for Family-Professional Partnerships in Early Intervention (2017) by Bonnie Keilty, Teachers College Press.
+ISBN-13: 978-0807758373

 - This book is about digging deeper and looking closer at what it takes to have successful relationships with each and every family.
-The author explore seven partnership concepts, brought to life through the words and perspectives of families and professionals themselves.
+The author explores seven partnership concepts, brought to life through the words and perspectives of families and professionals themselves.
 New and veteran professionals can use the lessons learned from these accounts to more effectively work with families.
 Each chapter ends with Questions for Daily Reflection to help early intervention professionals continue to develop their practice.
 The final chapter describes themes that result from and span the seven concepts as well as the systems needed to support successful family–professional partnerships.

-- The Early Intervention Workbook: Essential Practices for Quality Services by Lynda Pletcher and Naomi Younggren, Brookes Publishing.
+- The Early Intervention Workbook: Essential Practices for Quality Services (2013) by Lynda Pletcher and Naomi Younggren, Brookes Publishing.
+ISBN-13: 978-1598572247

 - Discover the 7 key principles and associated practices for effective early intervention services—and start putting them into action today!
 This easy-to-use, fillable workbook reveals not only what every EI professional should be doing in their practice, but also how to do it, with practical tips, activities, and strategies they can use to improve their work with children and families right away.